villhei/elixirtut/elixir_web/app/chapters/processes.md

 true
 ```

-Because the `iex` interactive REPL session is also a running process, we can easilly find a living process by calling the `self/0` function in order to obtain the current `PID` of the process we are working in.
-The `self/0` works also from within child processes.
+Because the `iex` interactive REPL session is also a running process, we can easilly find a living specimen of a process by calling the `self/0` function.
+As a result of the call we have obtained the current `PID` of the process we are working in.
+The `self/0` can also be used from within child processes as a tool for obtaining the process identifier of the running process.

 ### Accessing the mailbox with `send/2` and `receive`